Gestural AI – Real-Time ASL Interpreter

 • Real-time Processing: Optimized for low-latency inference suitable for live communication

-• High Accuracy: Achieved 94% recognition accuracy on diverse ASL gestures
+• High Accuracy: Reached 94% recognition accuracy on diverse ASL gestures

 • Scalable Architecture: Deployed via Docker on Linux servers for production use